StreakyCobra/gws/README.md

 Functionalities
 ---------------

-This script provides some functionalities, in which:
+This script offers some functionalities, among which:

-  * It use a list of projects, named `.projects.gws`, containing the name (path) of the project, the repository url, and optionaly an upstream url.
+  * It uses a list of projects, named `.projects.gws`, containing the name of the project, the repository url, and optionaly an upstream url, like:

+        perso/gws  |  git@github.com:You/gws.git  |  git@github.com:StreakyCobra/gws.git

-  * It can use an ignore list, to discard some specific projects, for instance on your home computer which can not accesse work projects.
+  * It can use an ignore list, named `.ignore.gws`, containing regular expressions which discard some specific projects, for instance to disable on your home computer the work-related projects.

-  * It clones non-existing repositories
+  * It clones non-existing repositories from the projects list (but didn't supress them in case of removal, you have to do it yourself for safety reasons.
+Notice that there is the `check` functionnality to identify unlisted repositories).

-  * It monitors listed repositories (uncached, uncommitted, untracked, not synced with origin, ...)
+  * It monitors all listed repositories in one command (uncommitted, untracked, branches not synced with origin, ...).

-  * It checks the workspace for unlisted repositories
+  * It checks the workspace for unlisted repositories (for example removed ones).

 Context
 -------